cariad/cline/docs/source.md

 **Cline** is a Python package for building command line interfaces.

-**Cline** is easy, quick to use, and enables unit testing of your interface.
+**Cline** is easy, quick to use, and enables unit testing.
+Chase that 100%, my friends!